New York Addendum

 Volunteer Emergency Responders Leave

-New York employees who are performing their duties as volunteer firefighters or volunteer ambulance personnel during or related to a state governor declared state of emergency may take unpaid time off unless such leave would cause undue hardship on the conduct of the Organization’s business.
+New York employees who are performing their duties as volunteer firefighters or volunteer ambulance personnel during or related to a state governor declared state of emergency may take unpaid time off unless such leave would cause undue hardship on the conduct of the University’s business.
 Leave under this policy will only be granted during the time an emergency exists following a declaration of the emergency by the governor of the State of New York.
-Employees must provide the University of Denver with written notice from the head of their volunteer fire department or volunteer ambulance service advising the University of Denver of the employee’s status as a volunteer firefighter or member of a volunteer ambulance service prior to taking time off.
+Employees must provide University of Denver with written notice from the head of their volunteer fire department or volunteer ambulance service advising University of Denver of the employee’s status as a volunteer firefighter or member of a volunteer ambulance service prior to taking time off.

-Employees must provide the University of Denver reasonable advance notice of the need for leave under this policy.
-The University of Denver may request reasonable documentation reflecting the need for such leave, including a notarized statement from the head of their volunteer fire department or volunteer ambulance service certifying the period of time or times they responded to a declared emergency.
-The University of Denver will not discriminate or retaliate against any employee for requesting or taking leave in compliance with this policy.
+Employees must provide University of Denver reasonable advance notice of the need for leave under this policy.
+University of Denver may request reasonable documentation reflecting the need for such leave, including a notarized statement from the head of their volunteer fire department or volunteer ambulance service certifying the period of time or times they responded to a declared emergency.
+University of Denver will not discriminate or retaliate against any employee for requesting or taking leave in compliance with this policy.

 Employees may use available vacation or paid sick leave during otherwise unpaid time off taken under this policy.